KatrinaJames/vba-nanochess/README.md

 ![Chess2](images/Chess2.PNG?raw=true "Chess2")

 ## How to Play
-- Click the New Game button to begin.
+- Click the New Game button to begin
-- Click on a cell in the game board to select a piece.
+- Click on a cell in the game board to select a piece
-- Once selected the piece will be given an outline. *If no outline is given try clicking a different square in the game board and then reselecting the piece you want*
+- Once selected the piece will be given an outline

+    *If no outline is given try clicking a different square in the game board and then reselecting the piece you want*
 - Click the destination cell to move that piece there

 ## Known Limitations